 This is a popular type of chart used in presentations and reports to give a very general view of the historical and current direction.

-It is a clear as well as a simple way of getting a general idea of the price movement’s direction in the market, which is preferred by some traders.
+It is clear as well as a simple way of getting a general idea of the price movement’s direction in the market, which is preferred by some traders.

 While this kind of chart doesn’t provide much insight into intraday price movements, many traders consider the closing price to be more important than the open, high, or low price within a given period.